Engel relations in 4-manifold topology: Introduction

 It has been shown in \cite{FT2} that Whitehead doubles of (homotopically trivial)$^+$ links (a class of links just slightly smaller than homotopically trivial links) are topologically slice.
-Therefore (a suitably formulated version of) the AB slice problem has a solution for (homotopically trivial)$^+$ links.
+Therefore (even a strong version of) the AB slice problem has a solution for (homotopically trivial)$^+$ links.
 Viewing our present work in the context of the relative-slice problem, discussed in section \ref{ABslice section}, for each GBR we find a stabilization so that the resulting link is homotopically trivial.
 As remarked above, starting with a (homotopically trivial)$^+$ link a stabilization may be found so that the result is slice.
 There is gap corresponding to the $+$ assumption, but it is an interesting question whether the two stabilizations may be combined to give a solution.

-Overall, the key open problem is to determine whether there still is an obstruction to the AB slice problem in terms of nilpotent invariants of links, specifically Milnor's $\mu$-invariants (with repeating coefficients).
-Of course such an obstruciton would give a counterexample to surgery for free groups.
+Overall, the key open problem is to determine whether there still is an obstruction to the AB slice problem in terms of nilpotent invariants of links, specifically Milnor's $\mu$-invariants.
+Our results here suggest $\bar\mu$ invariants with repeating coefficients are not necessarily more fragile than non-repeating and should play a role in a surgery obstruction - if in fact there is one.
+The upshot is that the repeating/non-repeating dichotomy now seems false.
+Of course such an obstruction would give a counterexample to surgery for free groups.
 Conversely, as discussed above the ability to ``improve'' a homotopy solution could lead to the resolution of the surgery conjecture in the affirmative.
-An axiomatic framework in terms of {\em topological arbiters} for an obstruction in the AB slice program has been introduced in \cite{FK}.
+An axiomatic framework in terms of {\it topological arbiters} for an obstruction in the AB slice program has been introduced in \cite{FK}.
 Since our theorem \ref{ABslice theorem} constructs a solution up to homotopy, there is no topological arbiter satisfying an extended ``Bing doubling axiom'' \cite{FK} defined in terms of $\bar\mu$-invariants with non-repeating coefficients.
 Since the method of proof of theorem \ref{ABslice theorem} does not extend to the relevant stabilized link together with parallel copies of its components, $\mu$-invariants with repeating coefficients remain a candidate for a surgery obstruction.
+But if such an obstruction is produced it will {\it not} be to homotopy solutions but actual standardly embedded solutions to the strong AB slice problem.